 1 The Village of Estero was incorporated December 31, 2014.
 Therefore, fiscal year 2015 is the first year of operations.
 Ten-year historic data will be accumulated and reflected in future year's financial statements.

-Changes In Fund Balances of Governmental Funds
+Village of Estero, Florida Changes In Fund Balances of Governmental Funds Last Ten Fiscal Years

 (modified accrual basis of accounting)